mrnoisytiger/Unaudited-Blog/content/notes/04-03-2018-dominance-and-best-response.md

 ### Question

-Is there a relationship between strictly dominanted strategies and best responses to a set of beliefs?
+Is there a relationship between strictly dominated strategies and best responses to a set of beliefs?

 ### Theorem